EdwardArr/Upload-CPT-Data/README.md

 # Upload-CPT®-Data
-Process text files licensed from American Medical Association to upload CPT® and modifier data to Google Firebase.
+With one command, process all CPT content licensed from American Medical Association and upload CPT® and modifier data to Google Firebase.

 ### Prerequisites